Ruminating on Rudiments

 The most popular way to explain rudiments to beginners is to equate them to the letters of an alphabet or words in a language; the more extensive drummer's “vocabulary” of rudiments, the more fluently they can “speak” on the instrument.
 Moreover, knowledge of rudiments facilitates communication between drummers.
 Saying “that fill begins with an inverted paradiddle” is more efficient than describing the sticking stroke-by-stroke.

-Music teacher and drum instructor Jake Lewis (Long & McQuade - Kingston, ON) agrees with the language analogy, but also emphasizes how studying rudiments enables drummers to play more ergonomically.
+Music teachers and drum instructors agree with the language analogy but also emphasize that studying rudiments enables drummers to play more ergonomically.

-He points out that alternate-only sticking can lead to tricky situations when it becomes necessary to move quickly between the floor tom and hihat, for example.
-Knowing how to apply a double stroke roll or a paradiddle can eliminate a lot of awkward arm-crossing at fast tempos!
+It's worth noting that alternate-only sticking can lead to challenging situations when it becomes necessary to move quickly between the floor tom and hi-hat.
+For example, knowing how to apply a double stroke roll or a paradiddle can eliminate much of the awkward arm-crossing at fast tempos.

 Often, rudiments are presented to beginning drum students as dexterity-building exercises, but rudiments teach more than just coordination.
 When practised correctly, they also improve a drummer’s rhythmic accuracy and technical control.